kubernetes/kubernetes/docs/proposals/core-metrics-pipeline.md

  - The kubelet collects the minimum possible number of metrics for full kubernetes functionality.
  - Code for collecting core metrics resides in the kubernetes codebase.
  - Metrics can be fetched "On Demand", giving the kubelet more up-to-date stats.

+Metrics requirements, based on kubernetes component needs, are as follows:
+ - Kubelet
+  - Node-level capacity and availability metrics for Disk and Memory
+  - Pod-level usage metrics for Disk and Memory
+ - Scheduler
+  - Node-level capacity and availability metrics for Disk, CPU, and Memory
+  - Pod-level usage metrics for Disk, CPU, and Memory
+  - Container-level usage metrics for Disk, CPU, and Memory
+ - Horizontal-Pod-AutoScalar (HPA)
+  - Node-level capacity and availability metrics for CPU and Memory
+  - Pod-level usage metrics for CPU and Memory

 More details on how I intend to achieve these high level goals can be found in the Implementation Plan.